-The amount we pay for unproven treatment will depend on how much it costs and how much we would pay if you have conventional treatment for your medical condition instead.
+If we agree to pay for your unproven treatment, the amount we pay for unproven treatment will depend on how much it costs and how much we would pay if you have conventional treatment for your medical condition instead.

-- If the unproven treatment costs less than the equivalent conventional treatment we will pay the cost of the unproven treatment. - If the unproven treatment costs more than the equivalent conventional treatment we will pay up to the cost we would have paid for the equivalent conventional treatment.
+- If the unproven treatment costs less than the equivalent conventional treatment we will pay the cost of the unproven treatment - If the unproven treatment costs more than the equivalent conventional treatment we will pay up to the cost we would have paid for the equivalent conventional treatment.
 We will pay up to the amount we would have paid a fee-approved specialist and hospital in the Saga Countrywide Hospital List.
 To understand what the equivalent conventional treatment is, we will look at the treatment other patients with the same medical condition and prognosis would be given.